The Glen Afton Line - Heritage Railway

 Ride the rails on working examples of New Zealand's engineering heritage.
 Explore the sheds, sidings, many rare and historic locomotives, rolling stock and stationary items.
 Bring a picnic lunch for a relaxing and enjoyable day out for all.

-Passenger trains run on the first Sunday of the month between April and December or you can explore the junction most days.
+Passenger trains run on the first Sunday of the month or you can explore the junction most days.
 You may even find a train expert on your travels!

 The Glen Afton Line is a heritage railway operated by The Bush Tramway Club Inc., a volunteer railway preservation group founded to save and restore steam equipment from sawmill bush tramways throughout New Zealand.
 The club now operates passenger trains along the old Glen Afton line.
 The Glen Afton line is located less than 13km from Huntly on Rotowaro Road at Pukemiro Junction and is undertaking work to restore the connecting section of the Glen Afton Branch Line.